 Most often, we say it with a sense of frustration, looking at all we hoped to accomplish.
 Now, the year is gone, and we still have a long list of “I-wish-I-hads.”
 What’s on your “I-wish-I-hads” list?
 Spent time with the grandkids, weeded the garden, met with an old friend, remodeled the bathroom, started exercising, taken your spouse on a date, got a bachelor’s degree, bought a car, or read your Bible… I have an ever changing to-do list.
 It contains sermons to write, meeting agendas to prepare, tasks to complete… Then I have a list of people I want to connect with.
 I count about 28 people on that list right now.
 In spite of averaging nearly 60 hours a week of ministry over this past month, many of the to-dos and people end up on my “I-wish-I-hads” list.
 While Solomon tells us “There is a time for everything…” (Ecclesiastes 3:1), there is not enough time for everything.
 Solomon also said, “the wise heart will know the proper time and procedure.…” (Ecclesiastes 8:5 NIV).
 The NCV Bible says it this way, “A wise person does the right thing at the right time.”
 So where do we get wisdom?
 Solomon’s wisdom came from God, and James tells us we simply need to ask for it.
 “If any of you lacks wisdom, you should ask God, who gives generously to all without finding fault, and it will be given to you.”
 (James 1:5) I hope you will join me in asking God for his wisdom each day that we might only do what He wants us to do for that day.
 With that, OUR to-do’s and OUR “I-wish-I-hads” will simply take a back seat to God’s “I-want-you-to’s”.
 If you think you’re busy, you need to check out “Balancing Life's Demands” with Chip Ingram on RighNow Media.
 It’s a bit dated, but helpful.
 Signup at www.altoreformedchurch.org/resources.
 This day I call the heavens and the earth as witnesses against you that I have set before you life and death, blessings and curses.
 Now choose life, so that you and your children may live and that you may love the Lord your God, listen to his voice, and hold fast to him.
 For the Lord is your life, and he will give you many years in the land he swore to give to your fathers, Abraham, Isaac and Jacob.
 (Deuteronomy 30:19-20)

 Did you read that?
 Really?
 Let it soak into your brain a moment.
 Read it again.
 My heart aches as I read this; I long to be one who chooses life.
 God speaks this rebuke, challenge, and promise through Moses.
 He warns the Israelites of a most certain destruction if their hearts turn away from God (vs. 18).
 He also promises blessings if they keep loving and obeying God.
 In Christ, we have life.
 Because of his death, we are forgiven and indwell with his Spirit.
 Life is planted in us.
 Then why does it seem we experience death and curses?
 Could it be that we are very much like the Israelites, circumcised and part of God’s people, yet ever prone to wander from the God who made us and the family who loves us?
 Too often Christianity is presented as a single choice.
 I made that choice to accept Christ as my Lord and Savior almost 29 years ago as a sophomore at Drake University.
 That was not the end of my choosing Christ.
 I chose Christ when I went on my first mission trip in 1992.
 I chose Christ when I took a position leading worship in 1993.
 I chose Christ when I moved to California for seminary in 1995.
 I chose Christ with each major life transition… but I’ve also had to choose Christ every day.
 There certainly have been days of choosing my agenda.
 Looking at my to-do-list, diving in, and getting things done.
 Prayer and Bible study take a back seat to work and family.
 And according to our passage above, I chose death and curses.
 I didn’t die physically, but my soul suffered.
 It’s only in God’s grace through Jesus I am not destroyed.
 Oh Lord, forgive me for choosing death and curses.
 Have mercy on me for choosing work and family over you.
 Help me put you in your rightful place as Lord of my life.
 Help me make time for prayer and Bible study every day.
 Help me build a solid foundation of biblical understanding.
 Help me nurture Godly character in every area of my life.
 Help me develop healthy connections with my family, friends, fellow believers, and neighbors.
 Help me pursue Your purposeful calling on my life.
 Help me choose life!
 If you want to be more intentional about your choosing life, I urge you to join us this Fall for “Acts of God” as we address the challenge of pain.
 You can go much deeper this Fall by stepping onto our leadership path.
 It’s still under development, but talk with Pastor Kevin if you would like more information. ![]() By Pastor Kevin Van Wyk With all the baseball lately and using cash at concessions, I’ve undoubtedly ended up with some change.
 Personally, carrying a pocket full of change around is rather annoying, but that’s not the change I’m talking about.
 Doug left this morning.
 Our Equipping Adults Pastor is gone.
 His office is empty.
 A good confidant and friend will no longer help me process life and ministry every Tuesday morning.
 No more shared preaching.
 No more sharing the load of visiting and counseling others.
 Change stinks.
 I can see how this change will be good for Doug and his family.
 It makes sense to get an MDiv.
 Yet, I struggle to see how this is good for us, particularly me.
 I’ll miss the help and friendship.
 Change stinks.
 At least that’s how it feels.
 What I know from Paul is “that in all things God works for the good of those who love him, who have been called according to his purpose.”
 (Romans 8:28) God had similar words for Jeremiah… “For I know the plans I have for you,” declares the Lord, “plans to prosper you and not to harm you, plans to give you hope and a future.”
 (Jeremiah 29:11) Yet, for the Christians in Rome and the Israelites with Jeremiah, life was not so good.
 Persecution and suffering were the new norm.
 Change had been bitter and difficult.
 Somehow in the midst of difficult situations and unwanted changes God is still at work doing something good.
 Consider Marla’s perspective in her Facebook post below.
 She’s been battling cancer for just over a month, life is completely upside down, yet she sees God at work!
 Is it possible our resistance to change, struggles, and suffering is more about our eyes and heart than it is about our situation?
 Could it be that the comfort and security that comes from consistency also blinds us to the possibility of a better way, a better future?
 While change is hard, as followers of Jesus, we have the assurance that God is always working for our ultimate good.
 Thus, we must look to the future, resting in God’s goodness and running into change with faith like Doug.
 He left family behind to come to us.
 He now leaves behind a new family and a secure income, trusting that God is working a good plan.
 Welcome change.
 Risk failure.
 Follow Jesus.
 Maybe Doug will return.
 Maybe we’ll find someone better (this seems really impossible).
 Maybe we’ll just mobilize more believers to fill the gaps?
 Regardless, we must trust that God is working for our good… growing our faith and molding us into Christ-like leaders who are developing and deploying more Christ-like leaders.
 So, here’s my challenges to you in living this faith out… 1.
 Consider what changes stink for you now.
 2. Call on God to help you see what he is doing.
 3. Commit yourself to trusting and following Jesus.
 4. Change something you hold too tightly to.
 (For instance, I know God wants me to exercise, but I refuse.
 Maybe it’s apologizing to someone, volunteering somewhere, or beginning daily devotions.
 Whatever it is, change it.
-It might smell better than you ever imagined.)
-By Pastor Doug Shotsky
+It might smell better than you ever imagined.) |

 Archives